Tiny Toon Adventures: How I Spent My Vacation: Plot

 The Tiny Toon Adventures characters excitedly prepare for their summer vacations after their term at Acme Looniversity ends.
 Babs and Buster Bunny have a water pistol fight, which eventually escalates into flooding Acme Acres.
 The bunnies, along with Byron Basset, float from flooded Acme Acres down to the Southern United States, where they continuously try to avoid getting eaten by the river's residents.

 Plucky Duck joins Hamton J. Pig and Hamton's family as they drive to the amusement park HappyWorldLand.
 The trip turns out to be very long and painfully boring for Plucky, who becomes annoyed with the family's habits and is almost killed by an escaped convict that the Pigs mistake for a hitchhiker.
 Upon arrival at HappyWorldLand, the family rides the tour monorail around the park and then decide to head home, much to Plucky's dismay.

 Meanwhile, Elmyra Duff, upset after losing her cat Furrball, visits a nature park with her family, where she terrorizes the wild animals with her adoration.
 Fifi La Fume, lovestruck by teen heartthrob Johnny Pew, becomes his put-upon "assistant", unaware that he is uninterested in her.
 Fowlmouth and Shirley the Loon see Skunknophobia, and Fifi and Johnny attend the same film.
 Fowlmouth disrupts throughout and is thrown out of the theater.
 Fifi, enraged when Johnny takes her photograph of him and signs it for a Bimbette, physically ejects Johnny from the theater, causing him to end up with Elmyra and mistakenly becomes her new "kitty".

-After realizing that they are the main course at a dinner theater on a showboat, Babs and Buster escape, with Bryon's help.
+After realizing that they are the main course at a dinner theater on a showboat, Babs and Buster escape, with Byron's help.
 They are sought after by the hungry animals from their journey, but are rescued by a possum named Banjo, whom Buster had befriended earlier.
-The convict returns and tries to kill them; Buster, Babs, Bryon and Banjo try to escape using a mine cart and the convict falls off a cliff.
+The convict returns and tries to kill them; Buster, Babs, Byron and Banjo try to escape using a mine cart and the convict falls off a cliff.
 The quartet fall down a "plot hole", which leads them through Wackyland and back to Acme Acres.
 The characters return to the Looniversity for the fall semester.